mjkoo/rundown/text_adventure.md

 Hours pass, it's silent again.

-Days pass, and you are drifting in and hour of conciousness.
+Days pass, and you are drifting in and out of conciousness.

 1. Restart